rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex2.md

 of the counties of interest, in order to look at possible correlations of altitude and precipitation.
 You should generate a Map of the counties of interest, the active weather stations within them, and the Digital Terrain Model of the region.
-### Load the vector layers corresponding to the area of interest
+### Load the vector layers corresponding to the counties of interest
 The folder */data/original/Counties_Municipalities_NRW/* provides a geopackage with the counties of interest, as well as the municipalities of whole NRW.